h3g0c1v/wifipoints/README.md

 INSERT INTO players VALUES ('Brother', 'Michael', '33:33:33:33:33:33');
 ```

-These SQL commands are contained in the file `database_structure.sql`.
+These SQL commands are contained in the file `database\structure.sql`.

 # Use
 The script uses the content of the variables `SESSION_KEY` for the Router password and `MYSQL_PASSWORD` for the MySQL password in order to perform authentications in a more secure way.
-These variables can be configured in the `management/envSetup.bat` file or configured via terminal on both Windows and Linux:
+These variables can be configured in the `management\envSetup.bat` file or configured via terminal on both Windows and Linux:

 **WINDOWS**
 ```CMD